buzzqw/TUS/OBSS/OBSSv2-eng.md

 Darkvision is only in black and white (it does not allow the creature to distinguish colors).
 It does not allow characters to see anything they could not otherwise see: Invisible objects are still Invisible, and Illusions are still visible for what they appear to be.

-In the same way, Darkvision makes a creature subject to gaze attacks normally.
+Similarly, a creature with Darkvision is subject to gaze attacks normally.
 The presence of light does not alter Darkvision.
 Making a Survival check to look for traps or a visual-only Awareness check takes a -2 penalty.

 ## Scent